Virtual-Machine-Vagrant/rails-dev-box/Atom Plugins.md

 * [linter](https://atom.io/packages/linter) - Linter is a base linter provider for the Hackable Atom Editor.

 * [linter-rubocop](https://atom.io/packages/linter-rubocop) - Lint Ruby on the fly, using rubocop.
 Requires [Rubocop](https://github.com/bbatsov/rubocop) to lint Ruby code.

+* [linter-eslint](https://atom.io/packages/linter-eslint) - Lint JavaScript on the fly, using ESLint.